MicrosoftDocs/windowsserverdocs/WindowsServerDocs/failover-clustering/create-workgroup-cluster.md

 This section describes various workloads and whether they support workgroup clusters.
 Workgroup clusters are recommended for:

 - **Hyper-V VMs.** Supported cluster workload.
 - **SQL Server Availability Groups.** SQL Server is a supported workload.
-If this is the workload you want to deploy, follow the instructions to create a [domain independent availability group](/sql/database-engine/availability-groups/windows/domain-independent-availability-groups#create-a-domain-independent-availability-group-1)
+To deploy a SQL Server workload, follow the instructions to create a [domain independent availability group](/sql/database-engine/availability-groups/windows/domain-independent-availability-groups#create-a-domain-independent-availability-group-1)

 Workgroup clusters aren't recommended for: